Inkos (/’ɪŋk-ōs/)

 noun, plural: inkoi

-the persuasive appeal of written stories
+the persuasive appeal of stories written in ink.

 First Known Use: 2022